History - FIA World Rallycross Championship

 The series has since branched out to include events in Spain, Latvia, South Africa, the United States and Abu Dhabi, while attracting some of the biggest stars in the sport, from Petter Solberg, Mattias Ekström, Johan Kristoffersson and Timmy Hansen – all of whom went on to win the championship – to Gymkhana hero Ken Block, 1997 Formula 1 World Champion Jacques Villeneuve, nine-time FIA World Rally Champion Sébastien Loeb and even multiple Olympic Games cycling gold medallist, Sir Chris Hoy.

-In 2022, rallycross is set to race into a bright and exciting new era, as World RX goes fully electric for the first time.
+In 2022, rallycross raced into a bright and exciting new era, as World RX went fully electric for the first time.